- TAX INFO

 To ask for an installment agreement, you can apply online or use Form 9465.
 To apply online, go to IRS.gov and click on "Tools" and then "Online Payment Agreement."

 Extension of time to pay.
-If paying the tax when it is due would cause you an undue hardship, you can ask for an extension of time to pay by filing Form 1127 by April 15, 2013.
+If paying the tax when it is due would cause you an undue hardship, you can ask for an extension of time to pay by filing Form 1127 by April 15, 2014.
+You will still be charged interest on the tax not paid by April 15, 2014.
 An extension generally will not be granted for more than 6 months.
 You must pay the tax before the extension runs out.
 If you do not, penalties may be imposed.

 Penalty for Not Paying Enough Tax During the Year